 Today, we are going to have some fun and learn more about landslides by creating our own mini-landslides.
 We are going to build mini-houses, too, and see if they get wiped out by the landslides.
-And then, since not all hills and mountains are made of the same materials, we are going to test a couple of different situations.
-Scientists and engineers really do these same types of experiments to understand how real-life landslides work.
-So, let's give it a try.
+Since not all hills and mountains are made of the same materials, we are going to test a couple of different situations.
+Scientists and engineers perform these same types of experiments to understand how real-life landslides work—let's give it a try!

 Debris: The scattered remains of something broken or destroyed; rubble or wreckage.

 Debris flow: A churning, water-saturated mass of rock, soil and organic matter that rushes down mountain slopes, typically originating as a landslide.
 (Source: USGS)

 Friction: Force that resists the relative motion or tendency to such motion of two bodies in contact.